lhcb/starterkit-lessons/first-analysis-steps/index.md

+---
+layout: lesson
-# First Steps in LHCb
+title: First Steps in LHCb
+---

 This is the LHCb Starterkit, a series of lessons for getting analysts working confidently with LHCb data and software.